Draxinusom/UWXtract/README.md

 ## Credits
 This project began as a simple wrapper for the "hacking" tools created by the [Underworld Adventures](https://vividos.github.io/UnderworldAdventures/) Team.
 While much of the original code from them has been heavily altered or completely replaced, quite a bit still remains (string loading/decoding and UW2 decompression are essentially untouched) and all credit goes to them for that.
 Even the parts that were rewritten/replaced were vital as that's what I used to learn how to write (a little bit of) ~~C++~~ C.  As importantly, I must thank them for the work they did in documenting the internals of UW1/UW2, without which none of this would have been possible.
 I have spent a ridiculous amount of time reading their [uw-formats.txt](https://github.com/vividos/UnderworldAdventures/blob/main/uwadv/docs/uw-formats.txt) document.

-Additionally, much credit must be given to hankmorgan and his [reverse engineering documentation](https://github.com/hankmorgan/UWReverseEngineering) as part his work on [UnderworldExporter](https://github.com/hankmorgan/UnderworldExporter).
+Additionally, much credit must be given to hankmorgan and his [reverse engineering documentation](https://github.com/hankmorgan/UWReverseEngineering) as part of his work on [UnderworldExporter](https://github.com/hankmorgan/UnderworldExporter).
 His work has been invaluable in flushing out much of the details in the data files, saves, and level archives (particularly for UW2).
 UnderworldExporter is an active project (at least as of March 2024) and is definitely worth keeping an eye on if you're interested in Ultima Underworld.
 Despite it not actually exporting anything :)